 The table below specifies different individual consequences associated with the weakness.
 The Scope identifies the application security area that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in exploiting this weakness.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a weakness will be exploited to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.

-The register interface provides software access to hardware functionality but can also be viewed as an attack surface if untrusted code can execute in the system.
-As an example, cryptographic accelerators require a mechanism for software to select modes of operation, provide plaintext or ciphertext data to be encrypted/decrypted etc. This functionality is commonly provided through registers.
+The register interface provides software access to hardware functionality.
+This functionality is an attack surface.
+This attack surface may be used to run untrusted code on the system through the register interface.
+As an example, cryptographic accelerators require a mechanism for software to select modes of operation and to provide plaintext or ciphertext data to be encrypted or decrypted as well as other functions.
+This functionality is commonly provided through registers.

 Cryptographic key material stored in registers inside the cryptographic accelerator can be accessed by software.

 Key material stored in registers should never be accessible to software.
 Even if software can provide a key, all read-back paths to software should be disabled.

 More information is available — Please select a different filter.